VIJAYADASS/React-Learning-and-Task/README.md

 5. When the timer reaches zero, display "Time's up!".
 # Bonus:
 Add a start and reset button to control the timer.

+# Day-05
+Conditional Statement
+Conditional rendering and ternary operator usage

+# Task for Conditional Statement
+Add conditional statements and ternary operators using props in Parent and Child components.

+List and Key Components.
+Create a dummy product list with an array and use keys for list items
+# Task 1 for List and Key.
+Create a React component named TaskList that displays a list of tasks.
+Use the following array of tasks:
+Your component should display each task in an unordered list (<ul>), and each task should be wrapped in a list item (<li>).
+Use the id of each task as the key prop for each li element.

+# Task 2 for List and Key.
+Update the TaskList component to conditionally display a message when there are no tasks.
+If the tasks array is empty, display the message "No tasks available".
+Otherwise, display the list of tasks.